Hidden East Anglia:

 Oulton, Norfolk: Here, on land near Spa Lane north of the village, was another chalybeate spring with alleged healing properties.

-Papworth St. Agnes, Cambridgeshire: Nill Well (occasionally called St. Agnes well) is a chalybeate spring considerably south of the village, right on the boundary with Yelling, at TL267627.
+Papworth St. Agnes, Cambridgeshire: Nill Well (occasionally called St. Agnes Well) is a chalybeate spring considerably south of the village, right on the boundary with Yelling, at TL267627.
 Nill or Knill Well has been so named since at least the 13th century, although the meaning is unknown.
+The name Agnes actually refers to a local medieval landowner, not to a saint.

 Runwell, Essex: A little east of Poplars Farm is a well (TQ751965) which is said to have given the village its name.
 With its earliest spelling of ‘Runewelle’, the name has been interpreted by place-name experts as meaning well or stream at a meeting-place, or a wishing well.
 Spurious tales of this having been a pagan sacred well later becoming the site of the 'Priory of Our Lady of the Running Well' were simply inventions of the local priest, the Rev. Bazille-Corbin, in the 1920s.